Researcher Spotlight: Dr Andrea Bugarcic on Parkinson’s and naturopathic medicine

 What aspect of conducting research excites you the most?

 Finding the ‘how’ and the ‘why’ – knowing answers to these questions can really change the course of your thinking and research itself.
 When you understand how something works, it leads to more targeted changes.

 What role do you hope to play in furthering education and research opportunities for students at the National Centre for Naturopathic Medicine?

 I have worked in naturopathic medicine education for seven years now and I have a very good appreciation of the profession itself and how to align education to supply this profession with more amazing clinicians, researchers and leaders.
 I hope to continue doing this as I absolutely love teaching, but also plan to really drive the understanding of herbal medicine on molecular and cellular levels using practice-tradition-science nexus.
 In my opinion, pre-clinical research in herbal medicine needs to align with the practice of naturopathy – from more complex models to assays that can answer synergistic questions.

 In this space I already have several PhD students and they are working towards bringing pre-clinical and clinical practice of herbal medicine closer together.
-If there is anyone interested in pre-clinical research of herbal medicine please get in touch.
 We are working in bacterial and mammalian systems at the moment, but we are open to hear other ideas that could be explored.

 The National Centre for Naturopathic Medicine at Southern Cross University is a centre internationally recognised for its research and support of the naturopathic industry.
 We create, promote and advocate a strong culture of incorporating evidence-based science into healthcare education and clinical practice.